Automattic/node-canvas/Readme.md

 Creates a [`Buffer`](https://nodejs.org/api/buffer.html) object representing the image contained in the canvas.

 * **callback** If provided, the buffer will be provided in the callback instead of being returned by the function.
 Invoked with an error as the first argument if encoding failed, or the resulting buffer as the second argument if it succeeded.
 Not supported for mimeType `raw` or for PDF or SVG canvases.
 * **mimeType** A string indicating the image format.
-Valid options are `image/png`, `image/jpeg` (if node-canvas was built with JPEG support) and `raw` (unencoded ARGB32 data in native-endian byte order, top-to-bottom).
-Defaults to `image/png`.
-If the canvas is a PDF or SVG canvas, this argument is ignored and a PDF or SVG is returned always.
+Valid options are `image/png`, `image/jpeg` (if node-canvas was built with JPEG support), `raw` (unencoded ARGB32 data in native-endian byte order, top-to-bottom), `application/pdf` (for PDF canvases) and `image/svg+xml` (for SVG canvases).
+Defaults to `image/png` for image canvases, or the corresponding type for PDF or SVG canvas.
 * **config**
-  * For `image/jpeg` an object specifying the quality (0 to 1), if progressive compression should be used and/or if chroma subsampling should be used: `{quality: 0.75, progressive: false, chromaSubsampling: true}`.
+  * For `image/jpeg`, an object specifying the quality (0 to 1), if progressive compression should be used and/or if chroma subsampling should be used: `{quality: 0.75, progressive: false, chromaSubsampling: true}`.
 All properties are optional.

   * For `image/png`, an object specifying the ZLIB compression level (between 0 and 9), the compression filter(s), the palette (indexed PNGs only), the the background palette index (indexed PNGs only) and/or the resolution (ppi): `{compressionLevel: 6, filters: canvas.PNG_ALL_FILTERS, palette: undefined, backgroundIndex: 0, resolution: undefined}`.
 All properties are optional.

     Note that the PNG format encodes the resolution in pixels per meter, so if you specify `96`, the file will encode 3780 ppm (~96.01 ppi).
 The resolution is undefined by default to match common browser behavior.

+  * For `application/pdf`, an object specifying optional document metadata: `{title: string, author: string, subject: string, keywords: string, creator: string, creationDate: Date, modDate: Date}`.
+All properties are optional and default to `undefined`, except for `creationDate`, which defaults to the current date. *Adding metadata requires Cairo 1.16.0 or later.*

+    For a description of these properties, see page 550 of [PDF 32000-1:2008](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/PDF32000_2008.pdf).

+    Note that there is no standard separator for `keywords`.
+A space is recommended because it is in common use by other applications, and Cairo will enclose the list of keywords in quotes if a comma or semicolon is used.

 **Return value**